TediCross/TediCross/README.md

 ### TediCross spams errors in the console saying "terminated by other long poll or web hook"

 This happens when two applications use the same Telegram bot token, or someone has set a webhook on the Telegram bot token.
-You may simply have accidently launched two instances of TediCross, or someone else has somehow gotten hold of your token
+You may simply have accidentally launched two instances of TediCross, or someone else has somehow gotten hold of your token

-If you haven't accidently launched two instances of TediCross, assume the token is compromised.
+If you haven't accidentally launched two instances of TediCross, assume the token is compromised.
 First, talk to [@BotFather](https://t.me/BotFather) to generate a new token for the bot.
 Then go to https://api.telegram.org/botTOKEN/deleteWebhook (with `TOKEN` replaced with your actual token) to get rid of any webhook set for the bot.
 Then update the settings file, and restart the bot

 ### How do I make the bot run automatically when my computer/server starts?